yarinlaniado/helloworldapp-jenkins-eks/README.md

 - Uses SSH to connect to a remote server and updates a Kubernetes deployment to use the newly built Docker image.
 - Sets the image to the new image that was pushed before.
 - Initiates a rolling update for the new image.

+### POST - always

+- using Workspace Cleanup plugin to delete the working directory

 ## Usage